tlikonen/tagdb/README.md

     $ cd tagdb
     $ make

-Command `make install` will install `tagdb` executable to the default target directory `~/bin`.
-You can configure the target directory with Makefile variable `bindir`, for example: `sudo make install bindir=/usr/local/bin`.
+Command `make install` will install `tagdb` files under `/usr/local` directories.
+You can configure move the location with makefile variable `prefix` or separately executable file directory with `bindir` or library directory with `libdir`.
+Variable `sbcl` defines the path for SBCL.
+For example: `make sbcl=... prefix=...`.
+Use the same variables with build and install.

-And you are ready to go.
-Start with `tagdb -h` command.
+When the program is installed start with `tagdb -h` command.

 [SBCL]:    http://www.sbcl.org/